dylanleclair/tip2thetop/README.md

 4.)
 Compile using command line and run via junit <br/>

 ## Version
-Version 1.6
+Version 2.0

 ## Goals
-As of 2019-03-27 </br>
+As of 2019-04-12 </br>
--Focus on saving the game through different days </br>
--Implement more days into the game </br>
--Smoother transition screen between days </br>
+-Finalze all debugging
+-Adding extra features

 ## Team
 >Contributers and people